pyeventsourcing/eventsourcing/docs/topics/process.rst

                 print("Mean order processing time: {:.3f}s".format(sum(durations) / len(durations)))
                 print("Max order processing time: {:.3f}s".format(max(durations)))

-With the policy's ``sleep(0.5)`` statements, which ensures each order takes at least one second to process, varying the number of partitions and the number of orders shows that, even on a machine with only a few cores (e.g. my laptop), processing is truly concurrent both along the upstream-downstream line of the system of process applications, and across the partitions of the system.
+The policy's ``sleep(0.5)`` statements ensure each order takes at least one second to process, so varying the number of partitions and the number of orders demonstrates on a machine with only a few cores (e.g. my laptop) that processing is truly concurrent both along the upstream-downstream line of the system of process applications, and across the partitions of the system.

-With ``Multiprocess`, although it isn't possibe to start processes on remote hosts, it would be possible to run the system with partions 0-7 on one machine, partitions 8-15 on another machine, and so on.
+Although it isn't possible to start processes on remote hosts using Python's ``multiprocessing`` library, it is possible to run the system with e.g. partitions 0-7 on one machine, partitions 8-15 on another machine, and so on.

+Without the ``sleep(0.5)`` statements, the system with its five-step process can process about twenty-five orders per second per partition (on my laptop), approximately 40ms each, with an average processing time of approximately 200ms.
 If most business applications process less than one command per second, one system partition would probably be sufficient for most situations.
-However, in case of spikes in the demand, or if continuous usage gives ten or a hundred times more commands per second, then the number of partitions could be increased accordingly.
-The process of increasing the number of partitions, and starting new operating system processes, could be automated.
-Also the cluster scaling could be automated, and processes distributed automatically across the cluster.
+However, to process spikes in the demand without increased latency, or if continuous usage gives ten or a hundred times more commands per second, then the number of partitions could be increased accordingly.
+Eventually with this design, the shared database would limit throughput.
+But since the operations are partitioned, the database could be scaled vertically in proportion to the number of partitions.
+(Scaling like this hasn't been tested, yet.)

+The work of increasing the number of partitions, and starting new operating system processes, could be automated.
+Also, the cluster scaling could be automated, and processes distributed automatically across the cluster.
 Actor model seems like a good foundation for such automation.

 ..
 Todo: Make option to send event as prompt.
 Change Process to use event passed as prompt.

+..
+There are other ways in which the reliability could be relaxed.
+Persistence could be
+.. optional. ...

 Actor model system
 ------------------